 Unlike a viral infection, bacterial tonsillitis will require a round of antibiotics to help the body heal.
 While you may feel better about 24-48 hours after beginning antibiotics, it is important to finish your entire dose.

-Practicing good hygiene and self care can be a great way to prevent illnesses and infections such as tonsillitis.
+Practising good hygiene and self-care can be a great way to prevent illnesses and infections such as tonsillitis.

 - Wash your hands with soap and water often, especially before eating